romaintha/twitter/README.md

 where :

-..*stream_pipeline could be whatever you want where you process the tweets.
-I include a simple example in the utils.py module ..*batch_size should be the amount of tweets processed at once.
+*stream_pipeline could be whatever you want where you process the tweets.
+I include a simple example in the utils.py module *batch_size should be the amount of tweets processed at once.
 I tried with 100, and it works just fine.

-Then you need to start streaming: streamer.start_streaming(to_track=settings.TO_TRACK)
+Then you need to start streaming:

+streamer.start_streaming(to_track=settings.TO_TRACK)

 This will generate messages to your broker.
-To consume them, simply start celery like that : celery -A twitter worker -l info -Q streaming -n streaming
+To consume them, simply start celery like that :

+celery -A twitter worker -l info -Q streaming -n streaming